mbivert/dtmpl/README.md

     DESCRIPTION
-           dtmpl processes  an  input  directory  input/  to  an  output  directory output/,  processing  files  suffixed  by  .tmpl (can be altered via -e) go(1) 's text/template (see https://pkg.go.dev/text/template) All  files which  aren't  suffixed  by .tmpl are copied from the input directory to the output directory.
+           dtmpl processes  an  input  directory  input/  to  an  output  directory output/, processing files suffixed by .tmpl (can be altered with -e) via go(1)  's  text/template  (see  https://pkg.go.dev/text/template).
+All
+           files which aren't suffixed by .tmpl are copied from the input directory to the output directory.

            The input directory may furthermore contain:

-           1. A db.json file and/or a db/ directory:  both  of  them  describe  a (deep)  JSON-encoded  database, which is made available to the exe‐ cuted templates (input pipeline is a hash containaing a db field);
+           1. A db.json file and/or a db/ directory:  both  of  them  describe  a (deep)  JSON-encoded  database, which is made available to the exe‐ cuted templates (input pipeline is a map containaing a db field);

-           2.   a templates/ directory, which cotains a bunch of "utility" template files, which can call each other, and can be called from the  .tmpl -suffixed files.
+           2.   a templates/ directory, which contains a bunch  of  "utility"  tem‐ plate  files, which can call each other, and can be called from the .tmpl -suffixed files.

            By default, those files aren't preserved to the output directory, unless -k is provided.

     TEMPLATE CONVENTIONS
            All the template files in  the  templates/  directory  are  provided  as template  functions,  meaning, a template file templates/foo is callable as

                      {{< foo arg0 arg1 >}}